Hixon10/karabiner-complex-modifications-for-firefox/README.md

 ## How to apply this rules
 1. Open https://genesy.github.io/karabiner-complex-rules-generator
-2. Copy `firefox.json` for this repo to the form
+2. Copy `firefox.json` from this repo to the form
 3. Press `Install!` button

 ## Why do we need to use `Karabiner-Elements`, when MacOS allows to change hotkeys for `Copy/Paste/Select all...`?